• Home

 Greyhound racing to end in Florida We begin with great news out of Florida!
 The citizens have voiced their strong desire to end greyhound racing by passing Amendment 13.
 Peter speaks with Christine Dorchak with Grey2K USA, which has been fighting for greyhounds for 2 decades.
 Dorchak calls greyhound racing industrialized cruelty, in which the […]

-Filed Under: 2018 Show Archive, Agriculture, Cheetah, Greyhounds, Profiles, General Information Tagged With: Animal Cruelty, Dogs, Animal rights, Farmed animals, Law
+Filed Under: Cheetah, Profiles, Agriculture, 2018 Show Archive, Greyhounds, General Information Tagged With: Animal rights, Animal Cruelty, Farmed animals, Dogs, Law

 Animals Today November 3, 2018: Police are using training simulators for dog encounters.